 - The air-tight door invites mold growth.
 Keeping the door ajar between loads helps to prevent this problem.

 - The control panel on the front invites kids to press buttons and change settings.
-Control lock-outs on some models counteract this drawback.
+Control lock-outs on some models counteract this potential issue.

 Pros and Cons of Top-Load Washing Machines

-- Mold growth is rare in the tub because the lid isn’t airtight.
+- Mold growth is rarer in a top-loading washer drum because the lid isn’t airtight.

-- Models with an agitator can be tough on clothes.
+- Top-loading models with an agitator can be tough on clothes.

-- Models without an agitator can be picky about how you load them, rinsing clothes over and over in an attempt to balance things out.
+- Models without an agitator can be picky about how you load them, rinsing clothes over and over to balance things out.

-- It can be difficult for short people to unload the last couple of clothing items from the bottom of the washer.
+- It can be challenging for shorter people to unload the last couple of clothing items from the bottom of a top-load washer.

 Making Your Final Choice

-Remember, when installing a new washer, you might need to update your laundry room’s electrical outlets.
-GFCI protection is required as of 2014, whether a sink is present or not.
-Mr. Electric can tell you everything you need to know about electrical code updates that apply to your laundry room upgrade.
+Remember—you might need to update your laundry room’s electrical setup when installing a new washer.
+GFCI protection is required as of 2014, whether a sink is present or not, and you need a dedicated circuit.
+Mr. Electric®, our fellow Neighborly® brand, can tell you everything you need to know about circuits for your laundry room.

 Schedule Washing Machine Repair

-Mr. Appliance services both top-loading and front-loading washing machines.
-When your laundry appliances act up, our emergency repair services mitigate the risk of water damage and further complications.
-So contact us today to schedule the washing machine repair you need!
+Mr. Appliance® services both top-loading and front-loading washing machines.
+When your laundry appliances act up, count on our repair experts to mitigate the risk of water damage and further complications.
+Schedule an appointment online, or call the nearest Mr. Appliance location.